Family Law Certificate Program Description

 Center on Children and Families

 The mission of the Levin College of Law Center on Children and Families is to promote the highest quality advocacy, teaching and scholarship in family and children’s law and policy.
-In addition to coordinating the Family Law Certificate Program, the center holds an annual conference, funds student fellows to work on amicus briefs and other research and service projects, generates publication of books and articles, and educates young people on their rights and responsibilities in a free society.
+In addition to coordinating the Family Law Certificate Program, the center holds conferences, funds students to work on amicus briefs and other research and service projects, generates publication of books and articles, and educates young people on their rights and responsibilities in a free society.